Trinny Woodall

 Sarah-Jane Duncanson "Trinny" Woodall (born 8 February 1964) is a British beauty entrepreneur, businesswoman, and the founder of cosmetics brand Trinny London.

 Woodall initially rose to fame as a fashion and makeover expert, television presenter and author.
-With Susannah Constantine she formed half of the duo Trinny and Susannah; together they wrote a weekly fashion column for The Daily Telegraph before being commissioned by the BBC to host What Not to Wear in 2001.
+With Susannah Constantine, she formed half of the duo Trinny and Susannah; together they wrote a weekly fashion column for The Daily Telegraph before being commissioned by the BBC to host What Not to Wear in 2001.
 This was followed by several other television projects, books and clothing ranges.

 Early life

 Woodall is the youngest of six children, including three half-siblings from her father's first marriage.
 Her father was a banker, while her maternal grandfather was Sir John Duncanson, Steel Controller for the British Ministry of Supply in the last two years of the Second World War.
 He went on to become managing director of the British Iron and Steel Federation (BISF) in August 1945 and then managing director of Lithgows in 1949.

 When Woodall was five years old, she was sent home from school after cutting off another pupil's plait.
 A family friend, Ronald Searle, who created the St Trinian cartoons that inspired the later films, likened her to a mischievous St Trinian girl, and the name Trinny stuck from then onwards.
-Woodall was educated at boarding schools from the age of six, which included Queen's Gate School in Queen's Gate, South Kensington, London.
+Woodall was educated at boarding schools from the age of six, which included Queen's Gate School in Queen's Gate, South Kensington.
 She also attended Baston School for Girls.

 She has described one of the boarding schools as "cruel" and "sadistic".
 She has connected a fear of being naked with the time she was made to stand totally unclothed in front of the other pupils as a punishment for having a water fight.
 Woodall also attended boarding schools in France and Germany between the ages of twelve and fifteen.
 During her school years, she felt overshadowed by her older sister who was the "star of the school", which prompted pupils to use Woodall to get to her sister.

 Career

 Early career

-Woodall and Susannah Constantine first collaborated in 1996 on Ready to Wear, a weekly style guide for The Daily Telegraph which ran for seven years.
+Woodall and Susannah Constantine first collaborated in 1996 on Ready to Wear, a weekly style guide for the Daily Telegraph which ran for seven years.
 The style guide highlighted affordable high-street fashion, with the pair using themselves to demonstrate clothing that suited different figures.
 Woodall assumed the role of stylist and made the duo's business decisions.